-One survey respondent, Daniel, was hit in the back of the neck by a tenant’s neighbour during a house visit.
+One survey respondent, a London-based night support worker, was hit in the back of the neck by a tenant’s neighbour while waiting to be let into his client’s home.
+He knew the attacker and sometimes helped him with his medication.
 He still has flashbacks of the event and is scared of doing his job, fearing someone is waiting to attack him.

 While statistics reveal that the majority of cases involve verbal or minor physical assaults, there have been a number of high-profile cases of violence against housing workers around the world, with many of them targeted because of their profession.

 The reasons behind assaults within the property industry are wide-ranging and complex.
 However, many jobs involve delivering bad news and working with clients facing a range of issues.
 Many occur away from the public, and behind closed-doors.
 Frustration and stress is often taken out on the employees delivering the news, either by the client or their friends and family.

 In some high-profile cases, housing employees have been targeted by criminals who know they will be met at a property alone, and can easily make up a false identity.